-Spiced Scaloppine are a delicious traditional Italian dish.
+The Spiced Scaloppine are a delicious traditional Italian dish.
 The thin slices of pork capocollo are marinated in a mixture of aromatic spices, such as rosemary, sage, bay leaf, and juniper, which give them a unique flavor.
-After marination, the scaloppine are dusted in flour and then sautéed in a delicious orange sauce.
-The result is a tender and flavorful dish that will please the whole family.
+After marinating, the scaloppine are coated in flour and then sautéed in a delicious orange sauce.
+The result is a tender and tasty dish that the whole family will enjoy.

-Peel the onions, rinse them carefully under running water, and dry them with paper towels.
+Peel the onions and rinse them carefully under running water, then dry them with paper towels

-Immediately after, on a cutting board, slice them into very thin slices and pour them into a large pan, preferably non-stick, in which you have previously melted and heated the butter and olive oil.
+Immediately afterwards, on a cutting board, slice them thinly and pour them into a large pan, preferably non-stick, in which you have previously melted and heated the butter and olive oil

-Almost simultaneously, on a flat serving plate dusted with flour, dredge the slices of meat on both sides and immerse them in the pan with the rest of the seasonings.
+Almost simultaneously, on a flat serving plate sprinkled with flour, dust the slices of meat on both sides and immerse them in the pan with the rest of the aromas

-Sauté and flavor the slices, turning them occasionally with two forks, and when they are golden, drizzle them with the previously strained orange juice and let them flavor for a few more minutes.
+Sauté and flavor the slices, turning them occasionally using two forks, and when they are golden, drizzle them with the previously strained orange juice and let them flavor for a few more minutes

-When cooked, remove them from the heat and place them on a serving plate, sprinkling them with the sauce obtained from cooking and seasoning with a little fine salt.
+When cooking is complete, remove them from the heat and arrange them on a serving plate, sprinkling them with the sauce obtained from cooking and seasoning them with a bit of fine salt

-Tip: before drizzling the slices of meat and serving them on the table, I suggest filtering the cooking sauce with a sieve to prevent the spices from ending up on the plate or being unintentionally chewed.
+Suggestion: before drizzling the slices of meat and serving them at the table, I suggest straining the cooking sauce with a sieve to avoid having spices end up on the plate or being unintentionally chewed

 Pan